 Do you remember how exciting it was when the teacher wheeled the big TV into class?
 It felt like the school holidays had come early!
 Sure, you usually ended up watching a stuffy old documentary but it was better than yet another hour of book work.

 Video has been inspiring excitement and motivation in students for decades.
-If you’re not using video in your English language classroom, you’re missing out on a wealth of learning opportunity.
+If you’re not using video in your English language classroom, you’re missing out on a wealth of learning opportunities.
+Keep on reading for everything ESL video.

 Extensive research shows that video is a really effective tool for learning, particularly for English language learners.
 No matter the age of your students, it’s highly likely they will respond well to the combination of visual and audio stimuli.